RustyTake-Off/azure-policy-terraform/README.md

 ## [Projects](https://github.com/RustyTake-Off/projects)

-[Project] - Create azure policy initiatives with terraform which then can be assigned to resources.
+Create azure policy initiatives with terraform which then can be assigned to resources.

 ## How to use